camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 The illustrated architecture consists of two regions.
 Each region houses a Kubernetes cluster in which Camunda 8 is deployed.
 Those two Kubernetes clusters are capable of communicating with each other.

+One of the regions will be considered **active** and the other one **passive**.
+User traffic must only reach the **active** region.
+We consider **Region 0**, the one underlined in green, to be the active region and **Region 1** to be the passive region.
+In our case, user traffic would only go to **Region 0**. **Region 1** would be considered passive and used in case of the loss of the active region.
+Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.

+Zeebe stretches across the regions due to its use of the [Raft protocol](<https://en.wikipedia.org/wiki/Raft_(algorithm)>) allowing it to communicate and replicate data between all brokers across.
+Zeebe is exporting data to two Elasticsearch instances, one in each region.
+Operate and Tasklist will import the previously exported data and run per region.

 The currently supported Camunda 8 components are the following:

 - Zeebe (Workflow Engine)